x13machine/ubuntu-demon-creator/README.md

 # ubuntu-demon-creator
-An automated way of creating services/demons in ubuntu 16.04.

-I based this script off of https://gist.github.com/naholyr/4275302.

-I made this script for automated bash scripts and to fix some bugs.
+I made this script for other automated bash scripts and to fix some bugs in this script: https://gist.github.com/naholyr/4275302.

 Example: